How Does ChatGPT Work? A Plain-English Explanation

 Does ChatGPT remember our previous conversations?

-By default, ChatGPT does not retain memory between separate conversation sessions.
+By default, ChatGPT doesn't retain memory between separate conversation sessions.
 Each new conversation starts fresh with no context from previous sessions.
 Some versions of ChatGPT have optional memory features that allow the model to retain information across sessions, but this must be explicitly enabled.
 Within a single conversation, ChatGPT does maintain context across the full conversation history up to its context window limit.